tertius/quartz/content/_index.md

 3. [Why do we meet?](why)

 ## Attend!
-- 🎯 Step 1: Send us an email [meetup@alviking.network](meetup@alviking.network) for details of the next meetup.
+- 🎯 Step 1: Send us an email LarryAVL@protonmail.com for details of the next meetup.
 - ⛵ Step 2: Attend.